 The history of the England Rugby team extends back to 1871 when the nation played their first official test rugby union match, losing 1–0 to Scotland in front of a crowd of 4000 people at Raeburn Place in Edinburgh.
 This was also noted in the history books as being the very first rugby union international to have taken place.

 The English national rugby union side annually competes in the Six Nations Championship alongside France, Ireland, Italy, Scotland and Wales.
-A competition which they have won 28 times throughout its various incarnations, with an impressive 13 Grand Slams and 25 Triple Crowns.
+A competition which they have won 29 times throughout its various incarnations, with an impressive 13 Grand Slams and 26 Triple Crowns.
 This illustrious record makes them the most successful outright winners in the history of the tournament.
-Their most recent English Championship victory came in 2017 with captain Dylan Hartley and coach Eddie Jones at the helm.
+Their most recent English Championship victory came in 2020, with captain Owen Farrell and coach Eddie Jones at the helm.

 England has been involved with every Rugby World Cup tournament since it’s inception in 1987 and reached the final on four occasions.
 In 1991 they lost to Australia 12-6, in 2007 to South Africa 15-6, in 2019 again losing to South Africa 32-12.
 Their solitary victory came in 2003, thanks to that famous Jonny Wilkinson drop goal in extra time.